mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 }
 ```

-Note that test coverage for example tests is not currently tracked accurately.
+Test coverage for example tests is not currently tracked accurately.
 For example, failing to test the empty slice case of the `Max` function
 reports that none of the code in the `Max` function is covered.